 I don’t think that was intentional (although again, it might’ve been), but it’s very interesting regardless.
 Does it reveal something about Colin, or about the author, and if so is that something misogynistic or feminist?
 I don’t know.
 I will have to think more about it.
 But it is really fugging interesting.

-Anonymous asked: In the cave, why did you decide have only have dialogue?
+Anonymous said: In the cave, why did you decide have only have dialogue?
 Was there any meaning behind it?

 Yeah, the idea was to reflect the darkness by removing all description.
 So you’re seeing what the characters are seeing: nothing.